The Coherence Fee

 The verification gap at the center of autonomous coordination is a topological invariant — dim H¹ of the interpretation sheaf on the composition graph — computable before execution, constructively repairable, verifiable after repair, and irreducibly minimal.
 No protocol operating within the bilateral regime can reduce it further.

-Whether the fee bites hard enough at production scale to justify the infrastructure is the central empirical question.
-But the question itself has been reframed.
 For twenty years the integration problem wore the face of a quality complaint — better tools, cleaner schemas, more careful engineering.
 The coherence fee reveals a structural floor beneath the complaint: failures that persist under perfect local transparency, because they live in the topology of composition rather than in the quality of components.
 The floor is computable.
 The minimum repair is constructive.
 And the engineering that closes the gap begins, as it must, with the measurement.